eclipse-bluechi/bluechi/doc/docs/getting_started/examples_bluechictl.md

 !!!
 Note

     Starting a systemd unit via BlueChi's D-Bus API queues a job to start that unit in systemd. `bluechictl start` also waits for this job to be completed.
 This also applies to other operations like **stop**.

-Lets stop the `httpd` service:
+Let's stop the `httpd` service:

 ```bash
 $ bluechictl stop pi httpd